4 to 6 servings

 4 medium sized onions, peeled and coarsely chopped

-3 medium sized boiling potatoes (Yukon gold work well), peeled and diced into ¼ inch cubes (about 2 ½ cups)
+3 medium sized boiling potatoes (Yukon gold work well), washed and and diced into ¼ inch cubes (about 2 ½ cups)

 2 cups water